JWock82/Pynite/docs/source/pushover.rst

 Limitations
 ===========
+*The user-facing pushover API currently uses first-order preload and first-order pushover steps.
+Pushover + P-Delta integration is deferred for future development.

 *Nonlinear member behavior is limited to locations where there are nodes in your model.
 This is usually sufficient for most cases.

 *Nonlinear behavior of plates and quads is not considered in the analysis.